Search

 For what had he done to these people?
 How had he treated believers in the Way, the Truth, the Life?

 In persecuting these Christians, he had been persecuting the Lord, Himself.
-Ah, the intensity of the realization…the anguish of regret.
+Imagine the intensity of that realization, and the anguish of regret.

-It’s a beautiful thing, isn’t it, how God gave him those days?
+It’s a beautiful thing, how God gave him those days.
 He gave Saul time.

-Makes us smile to contemplate, how it was that God in His perfect love gave this man of his, this man with a great mind, and great abilities, just brimming with zeal and potential, the needed time.
-He needed to contemplate just how he had gotten it wrong.
+So kind of God, in His perfect love, to press the pause button.
+Saul, this man with the great mind, with great abilities, was just brimming with zeal and potential, but he’s need a minute to change gears.
+He needed to contemplate just how he had gotten it so wrong.